Quite often my music ideas come from a compelling sound or image.

 Two, a sound – summer cicadas choruses, and they way their collective sound changes as different cicadas join and leave.

-Song to the Earth, a 20minute piece for 36 strings, 3 percussionists and recorded birdcalls, musically explores how these two ideas can come together, with flocking birds meeting humming cicadas.
+Song to the Earth, a new large-scale piece for string orchestra, percussion and recorded birdcalls, musically explores how these two ideas can come together, with flocking birds meeting humming cicadas.

 It is an innovative piece in three ways.